m4ttsch/omscs-notes-notes/information-security/midterm-2-study-guide.md

 **Multiple Choice**

-Consider a Diffie-Hellman scheme with a common prime q=11 and a primitive root α=2.
-If user A has public key YA=9, what is A’s private key XA?
+Consider a Diffie-Hellman scheme with a common prime q=11 and a primitive root $\alpha$=2.
+If user A has public key YA=9, what is A's private key XA?

 - A. 6
 - B. 4